UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Conclusion

 \section{Conclusion}

 In this work, we addressed the significant performance bottlenecks faced by CPU and GPU-based Approximate Nearest Neighbor Search (ANNS) solutions at billion-scale datasets, where CPU-based solutions are bounded by limited memory bandwidth and GPU-based solutions encounter memory capacity and resource utilization issues.
-We present MemANNS, a novel framework leveraging UPMEM's Processing-in-Memory (PIM) architecture to overcome the memory bottleneck in billion-scale ANNS algorithms.
-MemANNS effectively addresses memory bottlenecks by employing architecture-aware data placement, efficient resource management, and a novel encoding approach for the IVFPQ algorithm.
-Our evaluation demonstrates that MemANNS significantly improves performance, achieving a remarkable 4.3x increase in QPS compared to CPU-based implementations of Faiss, while also matching the performance of GPU-based Faiss systems.
-Furthermore, MemANNS shows a commendable 2.3x improvement in QPS per Watt compared to GPU solutions, highlighting its superior cost-effectiveness and potential for large-scale applications such as large model serving.
+We present UpANNS, a novel framework leveraging UPMEM's Processing-in-Memory (PIM) architecture to overcome the memory bottleneck in billion-scale ANNS algorithms.
+UpANNS effectively addresses memory bottlenecks by employing architecture-aware data placement, efficient resource management, and a novel encoding approach for the IVFPQ algorithm.
+Our extensive evaluation demonstrates that UpANNS significantly improves performance, achieving a remarkable 4.3x increase in QPS compared to CPU-based implementations of Faiss, while also matching the performance of GPU-based Faiss systems.
+Furthermore, UpANNS shows a commendable 2.3x improvement in QPS per Watt compared to GPU solutions, highlighting its superior cost-effectiveness and potential for large-scale applications such as large model serving.

+Although our current implementation is tuned for IVFPQ, the core techniques, namely workload distribution, resource management, and top-k pruning, are transferable.
+Future work will generalize UpANNS to broader ANNS algorithms, and exploit next-generation PIM hardware with higher frequency and bandwidth to further improve competitiveness against high-end accelerators.